 Swordfish is a more complicated version of X-Wing.
 In most cases, the technique might seem like much work for very little pay, but some puzzles can only be solved with it.
 So if you want to be a sudoku-solving master, read on!

-I will give you the punch-line before the joke now; look at example B. We can eliminate 3 as candidate in every cell marked in blue.
+Look at example B. We can eliminate 3 as candidate in every cell marked in blue.
 The reason for this is that if we consider the possible placements of the number 3 in the red cells, we get two alternatives: either you must put 3s in the green cells, or in the purple cells, as example C shows.
-In any case, each of the rows 2, 4, 6 and 8, must contain a 3 in one of the colored cells, so no other cell in those rows can contain a 3.
+In any case, each of the columns 2, 4, 7 and 9, must contain a 3 in one of the colored cells, so no other cell in those rows can contain a 3.

 How do you recognize a swordfish pattern?
 You look for cells with common candidate numbers that can be chained together like in example D. If you start on, say, the top-left red cell.
 Then you draw a line either vertically or horizontally until you reach another cell containing the same candidate number.
 Then you repeat this pattern until you return to the original cell.
 If you reach the original cell, you have a swordfish pattern!

 Forcing chain can actually help you determine exactly what number a certain cell must hold.
 Unfortunately, the technique is not the easiest to utilize.
-Look at the example.
+Look at the example below.
 Let us assume that the candidates in the red cells are the sole candidates for those cells.

 Forcing chains work in the following way: Start on the red cell with the arrow pointing towards it, and fill in one of the two candidates, 3 or 6, for that cell.
 Then follow on and fill in the rest of the red cells.
 Now take a note of the values you enter along the way.
 Go back to the cell you started with and try the other candidate number for that cell, and fill in the other red cells as well.
 Compare the numbers you got now with the first result.
 You may find that in both cases, a certain cell must contain a specific number.